Cycling: Equipment

 The drivetrain components of the bike should also be considered.
-A middle grade dérailleur is sufficient for a beginner, although many utility bikes are equipped with hub gears.
-If the rider plans a significant amount of hillclimbing, a triple-chainrings crankset gear system may be preferred.
+A middle-grade derailleur is sufficient for a beginner, although many utility bikes are equipped with hub gears.
+If the rider plans a significant amount of hillclimbing, a triple-chainring crankset gear system may be preferred.
 Otherwise, the relatively lighter, simpler, and less expensive double chainring is preferred, even on high-end race bikes.
-Much simpler fixed wheel bikes are also available.
+Much simpler fixed-wheel bikes are also available.

-Many road bikes, along with mountain bikes, include clipless pedals to which special shoes attach, via a cleat, enabling the rider to pull on the pedals as well as push.
+Many road bikes, along with mountain bikes, include clipless pedals to which special shoes attach via a cleat, enabling the rider to pull on the pedals as well as push.
 Other possible accessories for the bicycle include front and rear lights, bells or horns, child carrying seats, cycling computers with GPS, locks, bar tape, fenders (mud-guards), baggage racks, baggage carriers and pannier bags, water bottles and bottle cages.

+Cyclist's bicycle emergency kit with spare inner tube and tyre levers strapped together, plus mini pump, patch kit, compass, and CO₂ inflator with cylinders.

 For basic maintenance and repairs cyclists can carry a pump (or a CO_{2} cartridge), a puncture repair kit, a spare inner tube, and tire levers and a set of allen keys.
 Cycling can be more efficient and comfortable with special shoes, gloves, and shorts.
 In wet weather, riding can be more tolerable with waterproof clothes, such as cape, jacket, trousers (pants) and overshoes and high-visibility clothing is advisable to reduce the risk from motor vehicle users.

 Items legally required in some jurisdictions, or voluntarily adopted for safety reasons, include bicycle helmets, generator or battery operated lights, reflectors, and audible signalling devices such as a bell or horn.
 Extras include studded tires and a bicycle computer.

 Bikes can also be heavily customized, with different seat designs and handle bars, for example.
 Gears can also be customized to better suit the rider's strength in relation to the terrain.